godotengine/godot-headers/README.md

 Currently there are [C++ bindings](https://github.com/GodotNativeTools/cpp_bindings) that make developing for Godot with C++ easier, but **DLScript is not limited to C++.**

 ### Will DLScript be official?
 **Yes.** DLScript will be official.
-GDscript would continue to be the primary scripting language, and progress on integrating other languages into Godot will continue.
+GDscript will continue to be the primary scripting language, and progress on integrating other languages into Godot will continue.

 ### Can you use one library for all scripts?
 **Yes.** You may use one library for all scripts.
 Remember the name field that is always greyed out for GDScript?
 You need to set a name for the script here.